das-labor/vlab_bot/README.md

 Some modules (and hemppa itself) require environment variables.
 On startup you will see
-with variables are missing.
+which variables are missing.
 Add them to the `run.sh` script.
 A good way to find places which use environment variable is `grep 'os.environ' hemppa_modules/*`.